ampproject/amphtml/ads/google/doubleclick.md

 # Doubleclick

 Support for DoubleClick Delayed Fetch has been deprecated as of March 29, 2018.
-Please upgrade to Fast Fetch when possible.
+Please upgrade to Fast Fetch.
 Visit the <a href="https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md">DoubleClick Fast Fetch documentation page</a> for more details.